mit-cml/iot-website-source/docs/src/app/pages/FAQ.md

 ### How can I get started with MIT App Inventor?

 We provide a number of [tutorials](http://appinventor.mit.edu/explore/ai2/tutorials.html) on our explore website.
-There is also a [free book](http://www.appinventor.org/book2) available online for your use in learning MIT App Inventor.
+There is also a <a href="http://www.appinventor.org/book2" target="_blank">free book</a>) available online for your use in learning MIT App Inventor.

 ### How can I learn more about MIT App Inventor?